Nealelab/UK_Biobank_GWAS/README.md

    7) `7_run_linreg3.py`
    8) `8_export_results.py`

-### Workflow for running association on a single phenotype using Hail
+### Single phenotype association workflow
-Use the script `run_single_phenotype.py` to run an association on a single phenotype, using the same set of 337,199 UK Biobank samples and 10,894,596 variants described above.
+Use the script `run_single_phenotype.py` to run an association on a single phenotype using Hail v0.1, using the same set of 337,199 UK Biobank samples and 10,894,596 variants described above.
 The script requires 6 parameters:
  * `--bgens` - Google storage path to UKBB .bgen file(s) (can use "\*" to regex match).
  * `--sample` - Google storage path to application-specific .sample file.
  * `--fam` - Google storage path to headerless, application-specific .fam file.